profdambledore/profdambledore/README.md

 <table><tr><td valign="center" width="100%">

-##  If I could show you one thing, it would be...
+##  If I could show you two things, they would be...

   ### Prototype: Food Game